kparkins/bookmark.ai/README.md

 ## 🎯 Usage

-### Generate Embeddings

-**Method 1: Popup Interface**
-1. Click extension icon
-2. Enter or paste text
-3. Click "Generate & Store"

-**Method 2: Context Menu**
-1. Select text on any webpage
-2. Right-click → "Generate Embedding"

-### Import Bookmarks 🔖

-Turn your entire bookmark collection into searchable embeddings!

-1. Click "📚 Import All Bookmarks"
-2. Confirm the action
-3. Wait for processing (1-2 sec per bookmark)
-4. Search your bookmarks by meaning!

-**Example:** Search "web development" to find React docs, Vue guides, CSS tutorials, etc. - even if bookmark titles don't contain those words!

-👉 See [docs/BOOKMARK-IMPORT.md](./docs/BOOKMARK-IMPORT.md) for detailed guide.
+The extension features a modern tabbed interface with four main sections:

-### Semantic Search 🔍
+### 🔍 Search Tab

 Search your embeddings by **meaning**, not just keywords!

 1. Enter a search query (e.g., "machine learning")
 2. Click 🔍 Search or press Enter
 3. View results ranked by similarity (0-100%)
-4. Find related content even with different words!
+4. Click on bookmark results to open them in a new tab

-**Example:** Search "artificial intelligence" to find embeddings about ML, neural networks, AI models, etc.
+**Example:** Search "artificial intelligence" to find bookmarks about ML, neural networks, AI models, etc. - even if bookmark titles don't contain those exact words!

 👉 See [docs/SEMANTIC-SEARCH.md](./docs/SEMANTIC-SEARCH.md) for detailed guide and examples.

-### Backup Your Data
+### 📚 Library Tab

+Browse and manage all your stored embeddings:

+1. View all embeddings with their text content
+2. See metadata: model used, vector dimensions, type (bookmark/text)
+3. Click bookmark URLs to open them
+4. Delete individual embeddings with the 🗑️ button
+5. Use "Clear All" to delete all embeddings at once

+### 📥 Import Tab

+Manage your embedding data:

+**Import Bookmarks:**
+1. Click "📚 Import All Bookmarks"
+2. Confirm the action
+3. Wait for processing (1-2 sec per bookmark)
+4. All bookmarks become searchable!

+**Note:** New bookmarks are automatically indexed in real-time, so you typically only need to import once.

+**Backup & Restore:**
-**Export:** Click "Export Backup" to download all embeddings as JSON
+- **Export:** Click "Export Backup" to download all embeddings as JSON

-**Import:** Click "Import Backup" to restore from a file
+- **Import:** Click "Import Backup" to restore from a file

+👉 See [docs/BOOKMARK-IMPORT.md](./docs/BOOKMARK-IMPORT.md) for detailed guide.

+### ⚙️ Settings Tab

+Configure your embedding model:

+1. Choose from multiple embedding models (different sizes and dimensions)
+2. View model details: dimensions and approximate size
+3. Click "Regenerate All Embeddings" to reprocess with the new model

+**Available Models:**
+- Xenova/all-MiniLM-L6-v2 (384d) - Default, fast and balanced
+- Xenova/paraphrase-multilingual-MiniLM-L12-v2 (384d) - Multilingual support
+- And more...

+### Context Menu (Optional)

+You can also generate embeddings from selected text:

+1. Select text on any webpage
+2. Right-click → "Generate Embedding"
+3. Text is automatically embedded and stored

 ## 🛠️ Development